 The "simulation center" offer state-of-the-art resources on both the Pleasantville and New York City campuses.
 Utilizing a wide array of methodologies including task trainers, human patient simulators and standardized patients (actors who play the role of patients), a variety of clinical focused learning opportunities ranging from fundamental skills to high fidelity simulation are available at the CEL.
 The CEL is available for students alone or in small groups to study, practice for exams, work with tutors, and receive remediation as needed.
 Hospital-like settings and clinic simulated environments provide students an opportunity to practice skills at basic and advanced levels across all College of Health Professions curricula.
 The center's equipment and design replicate various healthcare settings including pediatrics, maternity, medical-surgical and critical care units.
 Human patient simulators allow students to practice skills, develop critical thinking and improve performance in a safe and nurturing environment through scenario-based educational experiences.
 The center is equipped with video capabilities that can be used for many purposes, including self-reflection based on clinical simulations to identify areas in need of improvement.
 On the Pleasantville campus the center is located at Lienhard Hall.
-Additional information about the Center for Excellence in Healthcare Simulation can be found at https://www.pace.edu/college-health-professions/centers/center-excellence-healthcare-simulation/about-simulation-lab
+Additional information about the Center for Excellence in Healthcare Simulation can be found online.